DorinK/Association-Rules-for-Concept-Drifting/README.md

 To calculate the change to the value, we use the difference between the lift values.

+### OneVsRestClassifier

+This is an internal class and shouldn't be used directly.

+This is a simple scikit-learn `LogisticRegression` implementation with one-vs-rest (ovr) (i.e., one model for each label).
+The only difference in this implementation (instead of using `multi_class="ovr"`) is that we can inject different dataset changes for each label classifier (called `label_to_transformation`).

+This is necessary, because concept rules are per label, and we want to activate the label rules only when classifying the relevant label.

 ## Example notebooks
 We run 4 different datasets with our Concept Drifting finder using association rules.
 See the `notebooks/` directory.

 ### Datasets